GuangningLiu/GuangningLiu.github.io/index.md

 # Guangning Liu
 - I am a master in Management Science and Engineering from Southwest Jiaotong University, Chengdu China.
 - This page provides a brief biography, including his Education, Research Experience, Publication, Honors & Awards, and Skills.
-- If you need further detailed information, please contact liuguangning@my.swjtu.edu.cn.
+- If you need further detailed information, please contact *liuguangning@my.swjtu.edu.cn*.

 ## EDUCATION
 - I am studying for a M.A. in Management Science and Engineering in Southwest Jiaotong University (SWJTU) in China, with expected graduation in 2021.